MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmware.md

 DPM communicates with the VMware server securely over an HTTPS channel.
 To create the secure communication, install a trusted certificate on both the VMware server and DPM server.
 If the connection to your vCenter is not secure, you can secure it by installing a certificate on the DPM server.
 Use the same certificate to make a secure connection with the VMware server.

-To verify there is a secure communication channel between DPM and vCenter, open a browser on the DPM server and access the VMware server.
+To verify there's a secure communication channel between DPM and vCenter, open a browser on the DPM server and access the VMware server.
 If you are using Chrome, and you do not have a valid certificate you see the strikethrough in the URL, like this example:

 ![no secure communication channel on Chrome ](./media/back-up-vmware/secure-communication-chrome.png)